What You Need to Know About Responding to Data Subject Access Requests

 In general, you should respond to all DSARs.
 You can refuse them only in the following cases:

-- You cannot identify the requester in a reasonable way, or
+- You are unable to identify the requester, or

 How soon do I have to respond to a DSAR request?

 Every data protection law prescribes a deadline for responding to a DSAR.